Skip to Content

 Day 2: Cardiff > Shrewsbury

-The following morning, catch the train north across the border into England and the market town of Shrewsbury.
-The journey takes around two hours, departing Cardiff Central at 08.50 and arriving in Shrewsbury at 10.50.
+The next morning, catch the train north across the border into England and the market town of Shrewsbury.
+The journey takes two hours, departing Cardiff Central at 08.49 and arriving in Shrewsbury at 10.52.
 Set among the Shopshire Hills nine miles from the Welsh border, Shrewsbury is a laid back, peaceful town once home to Charles Darwin.

 Head back in time to the red brick 13th-century Shrewsbury Castle, where you’ll find the Shropshire Regimental Museum and views over the town from Laura’s Tower.
-Explore more of Shrewsbury’s history on the Shrewsbury Historic Church Trail, including St Chads, the largest round church in the UK.
+Explore more of Shrewsbury’s history on its Historic Church Trail, which includes St Chads, the largest round church in the UK.
 Or visit the Shrewsbury Museum and Art Gallery.

 Shrewsbury lies in a loop of the River Severn and you can take a 45-minute boat trip from the English Bridge in one direction to the Welsh Bridge in the other.
 Or explore The Quarry, a 29-acre riverside park, and shop for local gifts and produce at the Market Hall.

-Where to stay in Shrewsbury: The 16th-century Lion & Pheasant Hotel* has plenty of character, with oak beams, flagstone floors and fireplaces, combined with a neutral contemporary décor.
+Where to stay in Shrewsbury: The 16th-century Lion and Pheasant Hotel* combines a characterful historic details like oak beams, flagstone floors and fireplaces with a minimalist contemporary décor.
 It’s only a few minutes’ walk from the riverside and abbey, and has a 2 AA Rosette restaurant, cocktail bar and secluded courtyard garden.

 Shrewsbury's English Bridge on the River Severn